thinkingtrains/thinkingtrains.github.io/_about/2021-02-09-AboutPeople.md

 project, and build the King Cross layout.
 However I hope to attract some interest in the project and bring on collaborators as it grows.

-As well as a fun project, I plan to use the Kings Cross layout as a technology demonstrator at trade shows for my company, [Fen Consultants Ltd](https://fenconsultants.com).
-Tech consultancy trade booths are usually boring as hell - this one won't be!

 You can contact me at [rob@thinkingtrains.org](mailto:rob@thinkingtrains.org).

 ## Collaborators